-Complaints which are outside the scope of the WIAA will be returned to the complainant via the contact address provided.
+The following complaints, regarded as employee or student discipline matters or complaints that are outside the scope of the WIAA, will be returned to the complainant via the contact address provided:

 - Once submitted, the WIAA is notified of the complaint.

-- The WIAA notifies all parties/individuals included on the complaint form.
+- The WIAA notifies all parties/individuals included on the Complaint Form.

 - A confirmation is sent to the complainant within 48 hours, acknowledging receipt.

 - Those involved with the accused party make every effort to complete the investigation process within 30 days; however, should the investigation require more time, a 30-day status update shall be provided.

 - The WIAA notifies the complainant of the results of the investigation process and steps taken to address the incident.